Spine Spot Chiropractic

 No matter what type of exercise is prescribed to remedy a patient’s specific condition, the final goal of rehabilitation is to acquire a maximum level of physical fitness, without the use of more invasive methods.
 Therapeutic exercise can be performed at home and gives you the power to improve your quality of life.

-More Chiropractic Techniques and Physiotherapies
+More Chiropractic Therapies and Physiotherapies

 Dr. James Fraser